covanalytics/CovData-Dashboards/README.md

 * Reported Robberies
 * Ambulance Runs
 * Structure Fires

-*Structure Fires include*

-* Building fires
+  - Building fires
-* Chimney or flue fires
+  - Chimney or flue fires
-* Cooking fires
+  - Cooking fires
-* Fires in structures other than in a building
+  - Fires in structures other than in a building
-* Fuel burner/boiler malfunctions
+  - Fuel burner/boiler malfunctions
-* Trash or rubbish fires
+  - Trash or rubbish fires

 ## Checkbook